 How Much Does The AIRMEGA 400s Air Purifier Cost?

-The full price of the Airmega 400s air purifier is in the region of $849, although at the time of writing it can be found online at a reduced sale price of $721 for the white version.
+The full price of the Airmega 400s air purifier is in the region of $849, although at the time of writing it can be found discounted by $100 for the white version.